 These following WordPress books will give you detailed information on WordPress fundamentals and learn from the experts.

-- Pro WordPress Design & Development – The book is packed with real-world examples for load balancing and multiusers, this esteemed resource replaces some of the more basic material with more advanced content.
+- Pro WordPress Design & Development – The book includes real world examples for load balancing and multiusers, the book replaces some of the more basic material with more advanced content.

 - Pro WordPress Plugin Development – This comprehensive & professional development book shows you how plugins work, reviews the tools and APIs available in WordPress, and demonstrates how to extend the functionality of WordPress with plugins.